Pokémon Duel: Gameplay

 Pokémon Duel was a free-to-play digital board game set in the Pokémon franchise.
 Gameplay is based on that of the Pokémon Trading Figure Game.
 Two players use teams of six Pokémon figurines, each with unique "moves" and "abilities".
 Both players start with all figures on the "bench" and attempt to reach a goal point on the opposite side of the board while preventing their opponent from doing the same.
 Figures may "battle" adjacent ones, with battles involving roulette-styled wheels with differing-sized segments from which a move is chosen randomly.
 Moves have one of several colors, and the colors of the battling figures' moves determine the outcome of the battle.
 White and gold moves deal numerical damage; the figure which spins a lower damage value is knocked out and moved to the "P.C.", temporarily decommissioning it.
 Purple moves, which often give detrimental status effects to opponents, beat white moves but lose to gold moves.
 Blue moves beat all other colors, but often have no effect of their own, simply cancelling the battle.
 Red "miss" moves lose to any opposing move.
-Enemy figures may also be "surrounded" by occupying all adjacent spots; this knocks the surrounded figure out without initiating battle.
-Players may also use "plates" which give additional effects for figures such as dealing additional damage or moving them in ways not otherwise permitted.
+Figures may also be "surrounded" by occupying all adjacent spots with figures of the opposing team; this knocks the surrounded figure out without initiating battle.
+Players may also use "plates", which give additional effects for figures such as dealing additional damage or moving them in ways not otherwise permitted.
 A player may select up to six plates as part of setting up their "deck" of figures.
 In addition to reaching the goal point, a player may also win by forcing their opponent to run out of time (5 minutes in a multiplayer game) or by leaving their opponent unable to make a valid move on their turn (a "wait win").

-Figures have five tiers of rarity; common (C), uncommon (UC), rare (R), EX, and UX.

-Figures can be obtained with a purchasable in-game currency known as gems, generally by purchasing boosters in a gacha-like manner.
-Figures can be further upgraded by fusing them with other figures and items, using another in-game currency known as coins in the process.
+Figures have several different tiers of rarity, with each determining their strengths in gameplay.
+Figures can be obtained by purchasing boosters in a gacha-like manner using purchasable in-game currency known as gems.
+These boosters can be obtained through gameplay, though can only be opened six hours after being obtained.
+Figures can be upgraded further by fusing them with other figures and items, using another in-game currency known as coins in the process.
 The game offers online multiplayer gameplay along with a single-player campaign where the player participates in the "Pokémon Figure World Championships".
 For multiplayer, the player holds overall and monthly ratings which are boosted by victories and reduced by defeats, using an Elo rating system.
 Regardless of which mode is chosen, the game requires a constant internet connection to play.